 In my experience, companies with this mindset usually receive a second container with a disappointing product and a third container with absolute crap.

 Business owners can avoid a situation like this if they remember that when sourcing from low-cost regions, supervision is all-important.
 You need to have your products inspected at every stage of production, well before the container leaves the factory.
 Better still, you need boots on the ground who can conduct in-process checks and quickly resolve problems that crop up right up till the container doors are closed at the end of each order cycle.

-This is where experienced sourcing agents can also help.
+This is where china sourcing project management can also help.

 Businesses that are relatively new to outsourcing and those firms that do not want their own employees in the low-cost region could team up with such agents who will guide them through the process step by step.

 Sourcing Allies, for instance, has been helping companies in the US and Western Europe manufacture and source goods from China, India and Eastern Europe for over a decade, and has a proven sourcing process.

 A trusted collaboration partner will look out for your interests at all times.
 The partner will understand what you want, will make sure that no corners are cut, and ensure that your quality product reaches you within the desired lead time.